eike-welk/scala-symbolic-algebra-examples/README.rst

     pprintln(dexpr1)

 The library is not intended to be used seriously.
-Instead it should demonstrate features of Scala that are interesting for programmers that come form traditional object oriented languages; such as: C++, Java, Python, Ruby.
+Instead it should demonstrate simple features of Scala that are interesting for programmers that come form traditional object oriented languages; such as: C++, Java, Python, Ruby.
 The project should especially demonstrate the usefulness of pattern matching.
 Therefore this library is implemented three times with different programming